dserrano4192/VueJSPageFunctions/readme.txt

 How It Works

 Using Vue.js we can specify a Vue.js Click Function that enables a callback function on click.
 The callback can be anything we want bue we will use a function that specifies whether or not to show an object.
 This is done by using a 'v-if' function that references a data object.
 That data object is then turned on or off by the user clicking on the link because that click function references a function that alters the data object to show or hide a component from the Vue.js App.

+You will need node.js available here: https://nodejs.org/en/

+And...

+You will also need this: https://vuejs.org/

+To complete this...

+Once you install node.js and Vue.js onto node.js you can use the VSwitch.

+Note: You need to know JavaScript and Linux to understand how to work with node.js and Vue.js.